Studio Two, EMI Studios, Abbey Road

 Engineer: Phil McDonald

-Take 13 was the best attempt, and featured Harrison on a Gibson J-200 acoustic guitar and guide vocals, Paul McCartney on Rickenbacker bass guitar, and Starr on drums.
+Take 13 – announced as “take 12 and a half” for superstitious reasons – was judged to be the best attempt, and featured Harrison on a Gibson J-200 acoustic guitar and guide vocals, Paul McCartney on Rickenbacker bass guitar, and Starr on drums.
 In the final hour of the session Harrison taped an additional guitar part using the same J-200.

 Also on this day...